+- · keyboard settings

+- · kernel parameters

+- · users and groups

+- filesystem layout (partitioning)

-- Kernel parameters are added to the Install Profile - Users and groups are added to the Install Profile - SELinux settings are added to the Install Profile for CentOS, Red Hat and Scientific Linux only.
-Note the following - if SELinux is not activated on the scanned machine, it will still not be activated on a VM generated from this scan. - if SELinux is activated, it will be activated with the same rules, and the file system will be relabeled on the first boot because of "/.autorelabel" file (and this file is deleted by SELinux once the relabel is done).
+- SELinux settings are added to the Install Profile for CentOS, Red Hat and Scientific Linux only.
+Note the following

+- if SELinux is not activated on the scanned machine, it will not be activated on a VM generated from this scan.

+- if SELinux is activated, it will be activated with the same rules, and the file system will be relabeled on the first boot because of /.autorelabe file (and this file is deleted by SELinux once the relabel is done).
 Parameters from the /etc/selinux/config file other than the SELinux mode are lost during the appliance import.
 If you want to modify some of these parameters you will need to add a MySoftware overlay with a /etc/selinux/config file after the scan.
 Refer to Adding Software from Your Software Library.